muratk3n/thirdwave/en/README.md

 that can be a problem for the official who needs to roll with that cycle.
-There could be a nuke crisis somewhere, but the lone writer could be talking about weirdest things, venting on between bouts of beating off, jumping up and down...
+There could be a nuke crisis somewhere, but the lone writer could be talking about weirdest things, venting on between bouts of screaming away, jumping up and down...
 Gov needs steady, and they wont be served by the unstructured chaos that is the net publishing.

 That's not to say publications with net origin will not become the net WaPo or NYT.
 But when they do they should / would have an